NadavAharoni/Python-Course/python_slides4_classes.md

 # Class vs Instance Attributes
 - Instance attributes belong to each object.
-- Class attributes are shared across all objects.
+- Class attributes are shared across all objects (similar, but not identical to `static` in other languages).

 ```python
 class Circle: